-What is neurosurgery for brain tumors with an awake patient?
+What is awake neurosurgery for brain tumors?

 Types of tumors that require awake neurosurgery